Jump to

 Problem

 During the engagement's first milestone, we were manually registering the temperature sensors into our data platform for each site deployment.
-This made the process a bit clumsy because:
+This made the process incredibly clumsy because:

 Device management couldn't be done on-site